Destranix/glslang_Java/README.md

 * [googletest][googletest]: _optional_, but should use if making any changes to glslang.

 Additional Notes:
 * On Windows currently Visual Studio Build Tools are needed. `vcvarsall.bat`must be visible in shell opened by make.
-Git Bash or simmiliar might fail on execution.
+Git Bash or similar might fail on execution.
 Consider using cmd for calling make in that case.

 ### Build steps